 Estelle has worked with people of different backgrounds, politics, worldviews and belief systems and earned their trust and respect through hard work, dependability, integrity and honesty and by supporting her community with every possible tool at her command.

 She served as Executive Director of the Humboldt Coalition for Property Rights (HumCPR) from 2009 to 2011.
 During her tenure, HumCPR’s membership grew to exceed 4,000.

 Estelle also participated very actively in the Humboldt County redistricting process that followed on the 2010 census, specifically because of concerns regarding possible disenfranchisement of the rural residents of Southern Humboldt.

 As an elected member of the Briceland Fire Department Board of Directors, she served as Board Treasurer and was a member of the team that spearheaded the very successful creation of the Briceland Fire District.

-She also served on the boards of the Healy Senior Center and the Mainstream Media Project.
+She also served on the boards of the Healy Senior Center and the Mendocino Lighthouse Preservation Society.